jdossgollin/blog/content/posts/2020-02-10-green-new-deal.md

 Taxing carbon definitely isn't going to solve climate change on its own, but it should be a key component of any realistic plan.
 Call it a necessary, but not sufficient, condition.

-@daguilarcanabal/status/1093581167754850304
+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">If you don&#39;t believe in a state-imposed carbon tax, it means that you believe that the market is already efficiently handling carbon emissions.
+Somehow this is a progressive stance. <a href="https://t.co/J94bhwqvvA">https://t.co/J94bhwqvvA</a></p>&mdash; Cars = Workers (@daguilarcanabal) <a href="https://twitter.com/daguilarcanabal/status/1093581167754850304?ref_src=twsrc%5Etfw">February 7, 2019</a></blockquote>
+<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## Be real about nuclear

 My last point is brief.
-As @bradplumer of @nytclimate [reports](https://www.nytimes.com/2018/04/18/climate/climate-fwd-green-nuclear.html), environmentalists and nuclear power have a complicated history.
+As Brad Plumer of the New York Times [reports](https://www.nytimes.com/2018/04/18/climate/climate-fwd-green-nuclear.html), environmentalists and nuclear power have a complicated history.
 The Fukushima disaster in Japan highlighted what can happen when extreme events hit imperfectly-designed nuclear reactors.
 Storing nuclear waste is dangerous and complex, not to mention politically complex.
 Design of nuclear systems has gotten better in recent decades, but nothing is perfect.

 Still, we shouldn't pretend that we can rapidly decarbonize the economy without nuclear.
-As some of the country's best-known climate scientists @KenCaldeira, Kerry Emmanuel, James Hansen, and Tom Wigley [wrote](https://www.cnn.com/2013/11/03/world/nuclear-energy-climate-change-scientists-letter/index.html) in 2013, there simply isn't a way to replace fossil fuel-generated electricity without using nuclear power:
+As some of the country's best-known climate scientists Ken Caldeira, Kerry Emmanuel, James Hansen, and Tom Wigley [wrote](https://www.cnn.com/2013/11/03/world/nuclear-energy-climate-change-scientists-letter/index.html) in 2013, there simply isn't a way to replace fossil fuel-generated electricity without using nuclear power:

 > While it may be theoretically possible to stabilize the climate without nuclear power, in the real world there is no credible path to climate stabilization that does not include a substantial role for nuclear power